AwalHossain/video-streaming-server/README.md

 and uses MongoDB as the primary database.
 The database and Redis are spun up via the docker-compose command.

-#### Video Conversion Service
+#### Video Processing Service

-The video conversion service is a node process that is responsible for converting videos and communicating with Redis via the BullMQ library.
-The service is not exposed to any HTTP port.
+The Video Conversion Service is a Node.js process responsible for converting videos and managing tasks with the BullMQ library.
+This service is composed of three parts:

+1. **Video Conversion:** Converts any format video into MP4 and applies a watermark if an image is provided.
+2. **Adaptive Bitrate Processing:** Transforms the video into adaptive bitrate HLS format (480p & 1080p) for optimal streaming quality.
+3. **CDN Upload:** Upon successful conversion, the video is uploaded to a CDN bucket storage.
+This allows users to stream videos seamlessly from anywhere in the world.

+BullMQ manages the job queue, passing one job to the next upon completion, with job data stored in Redis.
+Please note that this service is not exposed to any HTTP port, ensuring a secure video processing pipeline.

 #### HTTP Server